9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 constructor that is also named `BookReview`.

-Not only is it *legal* for a value constructor to have the same name as its type constructor, it\'s *normal*: you\'ll see this all the time in regular Haskell code.
+Not only is it *legal* for a value constructor to have the same name as its type constructor, it's *normal*: you'll see this all the time in regular Haskell code.

 ## Type synonyms

 We can introduce a *synonym* for an existing type at any time, to give a type a more descriptive name.
-For example, the `String` in our `BookReview` type doesn\'t tell us what the string is for, but we can clarify this.
+For example, the `String` in our `BookReview` type doesn't tell us what the string is for, but we can clarify this.

 :::: captioned-content